Saturday, November 5, 2011

 1969: Jerry Reed recorded "Amos Moses".

-1970: Brian Wilson, the genius behind the Beach Boys, joined the group for a rare live performance at the famous Whisky-a-Go-Go on Sunset Strip in Los Angeles.
-However, the volume level damaged Wilson's right ear and he lost his balance several times during the concert before he had to be helped back stage.
+1970: Brian Wilson, the genius behind the Beach Boys, joined the group for a rare live performance at the famous Whisky A Go Go on Sunset Strip in Los Angeles.
+However, the volume level damaged Wilson's right ear and he lost his balance several times during the concert before he had to be helped backstage.

 1971: Elton John released the album Madman Across the Water.